Michael F. Sheahan

-Michael F. Sheahan formerly served as Sheriff of Cook County, Illinois and as a Chicago alderman.
+Michael F. Sheahan (born 1944/1945) is an American politician and sheriff.
+He formerly served as Sheriff of Cook County, Illinois and as a Chicago alderman.

 Early life

 Sheahan was born in 1944 or 1945.

 He received a Master of Education from Governors State University and a bachelor's degree from Saint Joseph's College.

 Early career

 Sheahan worked as a high school teacher and coach from 1967 through 1971.
 From 1971 through 1979, he worked as an officer for the Chicago Police Department.

 Chicago alderman

 In 1979, Sheahan was elected alderman from Chicago's 19th Ward, taking office in the Chicago City Council on April 16, 1979.

 He was reelected in 1983 and 1987.

 During the Council Wars of the mayoralty of Harold Washington, Sheahan was a member of the Vrdolyak 29, a bloc of alderman, led by Edward Vrdolyak, which stood in opposition to Washington.
 Amid the Washington mayoralty, Sheahan even spoke of possibly switching to the Republican Party.

 During the period in which Eugene Sawyer was mayor, he was considered supportive of the mayor.
 He was also considered a political ally of mayor Richard M. Daley.